What Are Universal Pro-forms?

 (focuses on each individual member of the whole group)

 |all||everything (thing)||every way (manner)|

 There are some uncommon universal words that are rarely used.
 Here is the list:

 - everywhen (adverb of time)

 Universal Words in Positive Statements

-Universal words are typically used in positive sentences.
+Universal words are typically used in affirmative sentences.
 When we use a universal word, we indicate a general, all-inclusive, and nonspecific group.
+For example:

 Universal Words in Negative Sentences